KB Ylli: History

-KB Ylli is one of the oldest clubs in Kosovo.
+KB Ylli is one of the oldest basketball clubs in Kosovo.
 It was founded in 1975.
 The club is known for its fans who support their club in especially in home games at 13 Qërshori sports hall.
-Their home matches are known for the fantastic atmosphere created by "Xherbrailat".
+Their home matches are known for the fantastic atmosphere created by "Xhebrailat".
 Ylli means "star" in English.

+In 2008 the club decided to withdraw from Kosovo Superleague due to bad financial conditions, and didn't play until 2014 when Golden Eagle, a beverage company from Theranda, decided to be the main sponsor of the team and to pay for Wild Card which returned KB Ylli in Kosovo Superleague.
+The 2015–16 season was the second consecutive in the Kosovo Superleague.
+In the 2014–15 season, they finished fourth and played in playoff finals against Sigal Prishtina.
 In the 2018-19 season of Kosovo Basketball Superleague they finished second and lost the semi-finals of the play off against KB Rahoveci.
 In the 2019-20 season they lost the final of Kosovan Cup against KB Peja.

-In 2008 the club decided to withdraw from Kosovo Superleague due to bad financial conditions, and didn't play until 2014 when Golden Eagle, a beverage company from Suhareka, decided to be the main sponsor of the team and to pay for Wild Card which returned KB Ylli in Kosovo Superleague.
+In 2021, Ylli won their first league title and the Liga Unike.
+In the following year, Ylli won the league title again.